Naomi Heaton

 Naomi Heaton (married name Waxman; née Jarrett) is Group Chairman and owner of UK real estate investment advisory London Central Portfolio Limited (LCP) and associated companies, LCP Corp, LCP Capital Investments, LCP HQ and LCP Hospitality Holdings.
 Dubbed "property queen" by the London Evening Standard, Naomi set up one of the first buying agents in the UK and was a pioneer of residential property funds targeting central London's rental sector, including the UK's first sharia-compliant residential fund.

-In December 2019, LCP Hospitality Holdings entered a joint venture partnership with APG, the Dutch Pension Provider, to establish The Portfolio Club with the purpose of launching a new hospitality brand, initially in central London.
-Called The Other House, Naomi is co-founder and Chief Executive.
+In December 2019, LCP Hospitality Holdings entered a joint venture partnership with APG, a Dutch Pension Provider, to establish The Portfolio Club with the purpose of launching a new hospitality brand in central London.
+The brand, called The Other House, was co-founded by Naomi, who serves as its Chief Executive.

 Early career

 Naomi Heaton joined advertising agency Leo Burnett after graduating from Oxford University in 1977 with an MA(Hons) in Human Sciences.
 After moving to Saatchi & Saatchi in 1982 she became a board director in 1984.
 A further move to Young & Rubicam saw her appointed as main board director from 1985–1986.